aelena/trustworthy-ai/README.md

   - Feature Importance: Analyzing which features contribute most to correct and incorrect predictions through different [techniques](https://www.aporia.com/learn/feature-importance/feature-importance-7-methods-and-a-quick-tutorial/). - [Comparison of feature importance measures as explanations for classification models](https://link.springer.com/article/10.1007/s42452-021-04148-9)
   - Error Patterns: Identifying systematic errors or biases in the model's predictions.
   - Debugging Techniques: Using techniques like gradient checking, learning curve analysis, and bias-variance decomposition to diagnose issues in model training and performance.
-  -Interpretability Methods: Employing techniques like SHAP (SHapley Additive exPlanations) values or LIME (Local Interpretable Model-agnostic Explanations) to understand model decisions.
+  -Interpretability Methods: Employing techniques like SHAP (SHapley Additive exPlanations) values or LIME (Local Interpretable Model-agnostic Explanations) to understand model decisions
-- Handling edge cases and outliers
+- Handling edge cases and outliers, something that is also related to red teaming models and adversarial assessments